-In addition, some service offerings provide a combination of both Internet Access and Telecommunications Services.
+In addition, some service offerings provide a combination of both Internet access and telecommunications services.
 For example, a service provider may offer local phone service, long distance service, cellular service, and Internet access for one price.
-For administrative convenience, such a combined offering, if provided by an eligible telecommunications carrier, may be requested in the Telecommunications Services category of service.
-Alternatively, funding may be requested as two separate requests, with the price of the offering appropriately allocated between the Telecommunications Services and Internet Access categories.
+For administrative convenience, such a combined offering, if provided by an eligible telecommunications carrier, may be requested in the telecommunications services category of service on the FCC Form 471.
+Alternatively, funding may be requested as two separate requests, with the price of the offering appropriately allocated between the telecommunications services and Internet access categories.

-If Internet access is being requested in the Telecommunications Services category, applicants must indicate that Internet access is being sought when filing FCC Form 470.
-Please note that funding of Internet access in the Telecommunications Services category does not relieve applicants of responsibilities they may have under the Children's Internet Protection Act.
+If Internet access is being requested in the telecommunications services category, applicants must indicate that Internet access is being sought when filing an FCC Form 470.
+Please note that funding of Internet access in the telecommunications services category does not relieve applicants of responsibilities they may have under the Children's Internet Protection Act (CIPA).

 Function Description Digital Transmission Services A telecommunications service that provides transmission from an eligible school or library facility to other locations beyond the school or library is eligible for discount.
 Digital transmission services refer to data links that connect multiple points using any available technology.
 An eligible digital transmission service may be used to connect an eligible location to the Internet or Internet2.
 Digital transmission services used to link local networks are commonly called "wide area networks" (WANs).
-Eligible digital transmission technologies include, but are not limited to: • Asynchronous Transfer Mode (ATM) • Broadband over Power Lines (BPL) • Digital Subscriber Line (DSL) • DS-1, DS-2, DS-3 • Fiber optics • Frame Relay • Integrated Services Digital Network (ISDN, BRI, PRI) • OC-1, OC-3, OC-12, OC-n • Satellite service • Switched Multimegabit Data Service (SMDS) • T-1, T-2, T-3, Fractional T-1 • Wireless Components required as an integral part of a digital transmission service are eligible for discount, such as: costs of a permanent virtual circuit (PVC) costs of trunk lines reasonable installation costs The telecommunications component of: a distance learning capability, video service, or interactive television is eligible for discount.
-Paging Paging services are eligible when integral, immediate, and proximate to the education of students.
-Services occurring at eligible locations are presumed to meet this standard, as well as, for example, paging services used by a bus driver delivering students to school, a library staff member in a mobile van, and teachers on field trips.
+Eligible digital transmission technologies include, but are not Imited to: Asynchronous Transfer Mode (ATM) Broadband over Power Lines (BPL) Digital Subscriber Line (DSL) DS-1, DS-3 Ethernet Fiber Frame Relay Integrated Services Digital Network (ISDN, BRI, PRI) OC-1, OC-3, OC-12, OC-n Satellite service Switched Multimegabit Data Service (SMDS) T-1, T-3, Fractional T-1 Wireless Components required as an integral part of a digital transmission service are eligible for discount, such as: costs of a permanent virtual circuit (PVC) costs of trunk lines reasonable installation costs The telecommunications component of: a distance learning capability, video, or interactive television is eligible for discount.
+Paging Paging services eligible when integral, immediate, and proximate to the education of students.
 Telephone Service "Telephone Service" refers to communication that takes place using the public switched telephone network.
-Costs to subscribe to a telephone service are generally eligible for discount.
-The following telephone services are "basic" for purposes of the schools and libraries program and do not require a technology plan: 800 service Centrex Local phone service Long distance telephone service POTS ("Plain Old Telephone Service") Radio loop Wireless telephone services, e.g., cellular service and Personal Communications Services (PCS) Shared telephone service (only that portion of the shared service relating to the eligible use and location is eligible)
+Costs to subscribe to a telephone service are generally eligible for discount including the costs for the following telephone services: